 Did you know that not all fonts are safe to use in PowerPoint?
 There are some fonts that will radically mess up your presentation and in this article, you’ll learn which ones they are and how to make sure you’re using the safest possible fonts for PPT.

 You’ll also see some examples of modern fonts and cool letter fonts and font you can use in your PowerPoint presentations.

-To learn how to quickly replace all the fonts in your PowerPoint presentation, see PowerPoint change fonts on all slides.
+To learn how to quickly replace all of the fonts withing your PowerPoint presentation, see our guide here.

 Fonts not displaying correctly